segmentio/analytics-vue/README.md

 </script>
 ```

-##  🔍 Step 2: Identify Users
+## 🔍 Step 3: Identify Users

 The `identify` method is how you tell Segment who the current user is.
-It includes a unique User ID and any optional traits you know about them.
-You can read more about it in the <a href="https://segment.com/docs/sources/website/analytics.js/#identify">identify reference</a>.
+It includes a unique User ID and any optional traits you can pass on about them.
+You can read more about this in the [identify reference](https://segment.com/docs/sources/website/analytics.js/#identify).

-<b>Note:</b> You won't need to call `identify` for anonymous visitors to your site.
-We'll automatically assign them an `anonymousId`, so just calling `page` and `track` will still work just fine without `identify`.
+**Note:** You don't need to call `identify` for anonymous visitors to your site.
+Segment automatically assigns them an `anonymousId`, so just calling `page` and `track` still works just fine without `identify`.

 Here's what a basic call to `identify` might look like: